vtomilin/EnyoIndexedDBSource/README.md

 })
 ```

-A global signal event, 'onIDBOpened' will be fired when database is initialized
+A global signal event, `onIDBOpened` will be fired when database is initialized
 and ready for use, or if its initialization failed, in which case the event
-will have 'error' property set to a particular error.
+will have `error` property set to a particular error.
 If database has been
 successfully opened, then the event will contain a 'db' property, which holds
 the IDBDatabase object.